linmasaki/NLog.Appsettings.Standard/README.md

 # NLog.Appsettings.Standard
 [![Version](https://img.shields.io/nuget/vpre/NLog.Appsettings.Standard.svg)](https://www.nuget.org/packages/NLog.Appsettings.Standard)
-An NLog Layout Renderer be used to access appsettings.json with .NET Standard 2.0.
+An NLog layout renderer be used to access appsettings.json and supported .NET Standard 1.6/2.0.

 ## Attention ##
 The older package [NLog.Appsetting.Standard](https://www.nuget.org/packages/NLog.Appsetting.Standard) is no longer updated and maintained.
 It is recommended to be replaced this new version.